thin-edge/thin-edge.io-specs/src/software-management/usecase-update-swlist.md

 &nbsp;| (2) Receives command install or removed including Package name from SM agent, and instructs according Package Manager to do so.
 &nbsp;| (3) Receives finalize command from SM agent to do some finish action, if any.
 &nbsp;|&nbsp;
-&nbsp;| More details about the interface between SM mapper and Package Manager Plugin are defined in: TODO: !!add link to "interface specification between SM agent and SM mapper".
+&nbsp;| For detail of interface between SM agent and Package Manager Plugin see [src/software-management/plugin-api.md](/src/software-management/plugin-api.md)

 Open Topcis
 ===========